 In the afternoon you can go and briefly see the gardens of Mirabell Palace and that will leave you enough time for the Hellbrunn palace and its trick fountains.
 It will be a busy day, you will walk a lot, but it is possible to cover Salzburg in one day.
 This way, you will only get a first good impression of the city.

 Our 2 days in Salzburg passed very fast.
-When we planned the trip to Austria we had to choose what to visit: Salzburg or Graz?
+When we planned the trip to Austria we had to choose what to visit: Salzburg or Innsbruck?
 We chose Salzburg and it was above our expectations, so we didn’t regret a moment our decision.